 Poler Stuff’s Retro Rucksack – Holds all of my clothes, has a laptop sleeve, a top pocket for all of my film and two side pods that I stuff flashes and the 135mm lens in when I’m traveling.
 Fits in any airplane’s overhead bins with a bit of muscle.

-Ona Brixton – I always have this bag with me.
+Ona Brixton – I always have this camera messenger bag with me.
 It’s stylish, functional, and built to last.
 Day to day it carries my laptop and Fuji X100t, on a wedding day or shoot it has a body and three lenses.
 Between it and my backpack I can fit everything I need to shoot weddings and travel.
 Never needing to check a bag is quite nice.

 Hold Fast Money Maker – I use this for wedding days.
 It works nicely to hold a single camera in the morning and then dual bodies for the ceremony.
 I instantly stopped having back pain during long wedding days when I got this strap.
 Plus I get comments about it looking rad, guaranteed.